Instructing a barrister direct

 The members of Chambers who undertake direct public access work are listed below.
 Their own pages will give details of the areas in which they specialise.

 Our team of clerks are always happy to discuss your requirements.
-Please contact either Stuart Sellen or Cliff Strong on 020 7404 7000 or to start the process of consulting a barrister at Thomas More Chambers on a direct access basis please complete the online form.
+Please contact either Stuart Sellen, Craig Brown or Cliff Strong on 020 7404 7000 or by email: firstname.lastname@example.org.